 I'm thinkin' it's about time to start putting my list together of New Year's Eve appetizers.
 How about you?
 Whether you're having people over or just having a quiet celebration of your own, these chicken wonton bites are a simple recipe to throw together.
 And they're super delicious too!

-One of the things I like best about celebrating the new year, besides the sparkling pomegranate cocktails and champagne, are the hors d-oeuvres.
-I love putting out a big spread including favorites, like my Mexican Cheese Dip, Meatball Sliders and Kahlua Spiked Brie.
+One of the things I like best about celebrating the new year, besides the sparkling pomegranate cocktail and champagne, are the hors d-oeuvres.
+I love putting out a big spread including favorites, like my Hot Mexican Cheese Dip, Meatball Sliders, and Baked Brie with Kahlua.
 These chicken wonton wraps, whose recipe has been sitting in my recipe box for years, were the perfect addition.

 Tips to Make These Wonton Wraps even Easier